Skip to main content

 2. If you followed the Installation Guide you should already be inside a cloned openc3-project which is in your PATH (necessary for openc3.bat / openc3.sh to be resolved).
 Inside this project it's recommended to edit the README.md (Markdown) to describe your program / project.

 This should create a new directory called "openc3-cosmos-bob" with a bunch of files in it.
-The full description of all the files is explained by the Plugin Structure page.
+The full description of all the files is explained by the Plugin Generator page.

 Run as the Root user